 Satisfies the chamber music requirements for vocal majors.
+Offered spring semester.

 MUS 261.
 World Music.
 (3)

 A study of the music of a wide variety of cultures around the world, including the relationships between music and society.
 This is primarily a lecture and listening course.